DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I practiced JS arrow functions and other ES6 new features.
 Then I started a course about SQL and Databases.
 I've been wanting to do that for a while, and I'm happy I've finally did.

 **Thoughts:** I plan to resume working on the Memory Game app, and keep on going with courses I've been following.

+### Day 48: 2018 March 23, Friday

+**Today's Progress**: I added two main functionality to the Memory Game: the count-up timer now counts seconds and minutes, and it's reset when the game is won.
+Furthermore, all the game stats (time and number of moves) are summed up in the modal which pops up upon game completion.
+Finally, I kept on going with the SQL course on Codecademy.

+**Thoughts:** This project is giving me a hard time, sign that my JS skills are still far from being good.
+I'm going to practice them and solve more challenges on the web.